realkevinC/Professional-README-Generator/generateHere/README.md

 * [Questions](#contact-information)

 # Installation
+NA

 # Usage
+build a readme file

 # License
 None
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.

 # Contributing
+Kevin

 # Tests
-undefined
+NA

 # Contact Information
-* GitHub Username: undefined
+* GitHub Username: kevin@github
-* Contact Email:
+* Contact Email: kevin@gmail.com